 There are also huge differences around the world in the way homosexuality is treated in the law.

 In the Netherlands, for example, homosexual couples can get married just like heterosexual couples.
-At the moment there are only nine countries in the world where this is possible.
+At the moment there are 23 countries in the world where this is possible.
 Most are in Europe, but they include Canada and South Africa.
 And many other countries have some other official form of same-sex partnership other than marriage.

 On the other hand, there are also countries, most of them in Africa and the Middle East, where homosexuality is totally illegal.
 People found guilty of having a homosexual relationship can face prison sentences, flogging or, in countries like Sudan and Iran, the death penalty.